-With hundreds of platforms to choose from, finding the best Bitcoin exchange for your needs is a challenging task.
+With hundreds of platforms to choose from in Ireland, finding the best Bitcoin exchange for your needs is a challenging task.
 To make your choice easier, consider these key factors when comparing exchanges:

-There’s plenty of choices when selecting a Bitcoin exchange, and users can choose from platforms based here at home or in countries all around the world.
+There’s plenty of choices when selecting a Bitcoin exchange, and users can choose from platforms based here or in countries all around the world.
 So, should you buy Bitcoin from a foreign platform or one closer to home?
-To help you decide, consider the pros and cons of buying on a homegrown exchange.
+To help you decide, consider the pros and cons of buying on a European exchange.

-Regardless of whether you choose a homegrown or overseas-based crypto exchange, make sure you compare a range of options before deciding which platform to use.
+Regardless of whether you choose a European or overseas-based crypto exchange, make sure you compare a range of options before deciding which platform to use.

 You can sign up for a Coinbase account by providing your email address and creating a password.
 Before you can trade, you’ll need to verify your account by doing the following: